Arcade is an online journal devoted to ongoing exploration of the art and ideas of our time, published by the Koffler Centre of the Arts

 Your support allows us to build and sustain our year-round programs, engaging audiences of all ages and backgrounds in meaningful artistic experiences.

-The Koffler fosters and showcases innovative new artistic works that explore vital issues of our times, affirming the power of art to activate social change and transform how we see the world.
+The Koffler fosters and showcases innovative new artistic works that explore vital issues of our times, affirming the power of art to transform how we see the world.

 Through our literary programs, performances and talks, the Koffler facilitates critical dialogue between artists and the public, carving out space for unheard voices and promoting intercultural understanding.